evgeniy-khatko/page_object_wrapper/README.md

 :column1 is a column value from which you want to receive
 :column2 is a column which is used to get specific row

-    context "where == nil" do
+    context "where == nil":
-      it "returns last row value from provided column" do tp.select_from_table_without_header(:column_0).text.should eq 'Sweden'
+      it "returns last row value from provided column": tp.select_from_table_without_header(:column_0).text.should eq 'Sweden'
         tp.select_from_table_without_header(:column_1).text.should eq '449,964'
         tp.select_from_table_without_header(:column_2).text.should eq '410,928'
-      end
-    end

-    context "where not nil" do
+    context "where not nil":
-      context "found by String" do
+      context "found by String":
-        it "returns found cells" do
+        it "returns found cells":
           tp.select_from_table_without_header(:column_0, :column_1 => '103,000').text.should eq 'Iceland'
           tp.select_from_table_with_header(:country, :total_area => '337,030').text.should eq 'Finland'
-        end
-        it "returns nil" do
+        it "returns nil":
           tp.select_from_table_without_header(:column_0, :column_1 => '123').should eq nil
           tp.select_from_table_with_header(:country, :total_area => '123').should eq nil
-        end
-      end
-      context "found by Regexp" do
+      context "found by Regexp":
-        it "returns found cells" do
+        it "returns found cells":
           tp.select_from_table_without_header(:column_0, :column_1 => /103/).text.should eq 'Iceland'
           tp.select_from_table_with_header(:country, :total_area => /337/).text.should eq 'Finland'
-        end
-        it "returns nil" do
+        it "returns nil":
           tp.select_from_table_without_header(:column_0, :column_1 => /123/).should eq nil
           tp.select_from_table_with_header(:country, :total_area => /123/).should eq nil
-        end
-      end
-    end

 #### each\_xxx
 TODO